 Spending the majority of their 145 years equipping bicycles with world-renowned saddles & accessories, the leather specialists at Brooks have now unleashed their full line of vintage-look versatile bags that, although designed for the cyclist, represent their first stab at gear that doesn't actually require a bike, unless your first name is Boris, and your last name is not Yeltsin, Becker, or Karloff.
 A few choice picks

-With hard saddle leather giving it a shiny, almost enameled look, this black/brown messenger features a detachable interior pocket and a pair of waterproof cotton straps to sling over the shoulder, or be fastened across the waist like a seatbelt, except fastening them won't make you feel like a total wanker
+The Barbican With hard saddle leather giving it a shiny, almost enameled look, this black/brown messenger features a detachable interior pocket and a pair of waterproof cotton straps to sling over the shoulder, or be fastened across the waist like a seatbelt, except fastening them won't make you feel like a total wanker

-The sole rucksack has straps secured by chunky metal clamps that can be worn either traditionally, or across the chest for a snugger fit; its soft, distressed leather comes only in black, but like Miley Cyrus, it claims it's still an Angel
+The Islington The sole rucksack has straps secured by chunky metal clamps that can be worn either traditionally, or across the chest for a snugger fit; its soft, distressed leather comes only in black, but like Miley Cyrus, it claims it's still an Angel

-The Hampstead forgoes the zip in favour of an extendable sleeve-like opening you roll up and strap down.
+The Hampstead The Hampstead forgoes the zip in favour of an extendable sleeve-like opening you roll up and strap down.
 The thing's meant to be slung across the back or shoulder, but through removable straps can also be secured to the rear of your bike -- just choose your words carefully when your Raleigh asks "does this Hampstead make my ass look fat?